-Welcome to Smith, Gambrell & Russell, LLP’s Online Recruiting Station.
+Welcome to Smith Gambrell Russell’s Online Recruiting Station.
 We value every member of our team and are always looking for fresh talent.
 If you are still in school, take this opportunity to learn about our First and Second Year Law Student Programs.
 If you are ready for an exciting career change, we currently are hiring Attorneys, Paralegals and Support Staff.

 A career with SGR is one with many challenges and rewards.
 We encourage our new attorneys, paralegals and staff to become involved right from the beginning.
 Our new associates enjoy our fast-paced environment and the opportunity to immediately begin practicing law.

-The offices in each of our four practice cities are located in prestigious areas within state-of-the-art buildings.
-And our support staff is the strongest in the industry.
+The offices in each of our ten practice cities are located in prestigious areas within state-of-the-art buildings.
+Our support staff is the strongest in the industry.

 We look forward to hearing from you or seeing you soon.
-Thank you for your interest in Smith, Gambrell & Russell, LLP.
+Thank you for your interest in Smith Gambrell Russell.

 Firm Overview & Approach